ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 The checkpoint returned by :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>` is populated in two ways:

-1. It can be auto-populated as the latest reported checkpoint, e.g. for :ref:`automatic failure recovery <train-fault-tolerance>` or :ref:`on manual restoration <train-restore-guide>`.
+1. It can be auto-populated as the latest reported checkpoint, e.g. during :ref:`automatic failure recovery <train-fault-tolerance>` or :ref:`on manual restoration <train-restore-guide>`.
-2. The checkpoint can be passed to the :class:`Trainer <ray.train.trainer.BaseTrainer>` as the ``resume_from_checkpoint`` argument.
+2. It can be manually populated by passing a checkpoint to the ``resume_from_checkpoint`` argument of a Ray :class:`Trainer <ray.train.trainer.BaseTrainer>`.
    This is useful for initializing a new training run with a previous run's checkpoint.